albertmaharjan94/180107_Java_MCQ/README.md

 This project is for educational purpose only

-This is my 3rd semester project where multiple choice questinnare are to be answered by users.
+This is my 3rd semester project where multiple choice questionnare are to be answered by users.

 There are multiple subjects to choose